WilliamChairudin/AndroidAppDevelopment_Plants/README.md

 3. Details Screen

 Notes:
 This application is created using Android Studio.
-Make sure that this application is installed in your devices.
+Make sure that this application is installed in your device.

 Objective:
-Develop and Android application that demonstrates proficiency in API integration, user intefacce (UI) design and Android Development best practices.
+Develop an Android application that demonstrates proficiency in API integration, user intefacce (UI) design and Android Development best practices.

 Project Overview:
 1. Create an Android App with 3 main screens: Login, Dashboard and Details.